prayansh/redis-proxy-java/README.md

 # Running code
 To run the tests
-- `./mvnw test` (will run SpringBoot Tests) (Requires a redis instance to be running at localhost:6379)
+- `make test` (will run SpringBoot Tests) (Requires a redis instance to be running at localhost:6379)
 - Config variables can be changed in `src/main/resources/application.properties`

 To serve app using docker